Cook4986/SAEF_OCR/README.md

 # SAEF_OCR
-Optical character recognition throughput autmoation for processing and accessing the contents of handwritten documents in "Enhancing Slavery, Abolition, Emancipation, and Freedom: Primary Sources from Houghton Library for Deeper Research" grant
+Handwriting transcriptions (HTR) throughput autmation, for processing and accessing the contents of handwritten documents in "Enhancing Slavery, Abolition, Emancipation, and Freedom: Primary Sources from Houghton Library for Deeper Research" grant
 ## Background
 ### About the grant
 This notebook represents the OCR (Optical Character Recognition) component of Houghton Library’s Slavery, Abolition, Emancipation, and Freedom: Primary Sources from Houghton Library (SAEF) project.
 Regarding the grant itself, PI Dorothy Berry had this to say: